 Disclosure statements should be made using the Political Donations & Gifts Disclosures form (available below).

 Is there a penalty for not disclosing?

 It is an offence not to make a disclosure of a political donation or gift in relation to a DA or submission.
 A person found guilty of this offence can be fined up to $22,000 and/or sentenced to 12 months in prison.

 Can the public see disclosure statements?

 Council keeps four registers of disclosure which may be viewed by members of the public.
-To make an appointment to see a register, please complete and submit the Public Register Perusal form, available for download below.
+To make an appointment to see a register, please submit the Peruse a Public Register form, (available below).

 The registers are: